beehive-lab/mambo/README.md

 News
 ----
+* 2023/04/24 We presented in ISPASS 2023 our paper "Evaluating the Impact of Optimizations for Dynamic Binary Modification on 64-bit RISC-V".
 * 2021-09-21: We've released a partial port of MAMBO to RISC-V in the [riscv branch](https://github.com/beehive-lab/mambo/tree/riscv), where development is continuing.
 The initial porting was done by Guillermo Callaghan and Cosmin Gorgovan.
 * 2021-02-24: PhD opportunities related to MAMBO and security available.
 If interested, contact mikel.lujan at manchester.ac.uk with the subject *APT MAMBO PhD \[your surname\]*
 * 2020-03-16: We've presented (virtually) our VEE paper about AArch64 optimizations in MAMBO.
 The talk is [available on youtube](https://www.youtube.com/watch?v=3jxLu1zGpV0).